Noor Inayat Khan: Honours and awards

-Noor Inayat Khan was posthumously awarded the George Cross in 1949, and she was awarded a French Croix de Guerre with a silver star (avec étoile de vermeil).
+Noor Inayat Khan was posthumously awarded the George Cross in 1949.
+She was also awarded the French Croix de Guerre avec étoile de vermeil ("with a silver-gilt star").
 Because she was still considered "missing" in 1946, she could not be awarded a Member of the Order of the British Empire, but her commission as Assistant Section Officer was gazetted in June (with effect from 5 July 1944), and she was Mentioned in Despatches in October 1946.
-Noor was the third of three Second World War FANY members to be awarded the George Cross, Britain's highest award for gallantry in the face of the enemy.
+Noor was the third of three Second World War FANY members to be awarded the George Cross, Britain's highest award for civilian gallantry.

 At the beginning of 2011, a campaign to raise £100,000 in order to pay for the construction of a bronze bust of her in central London close to her former home was launched.
 The unveiling of the bronze bust by the Princess Royal took place on 8 November 2012 in Gordon Square Gardens, Bloomsbury, London.

 Noor was commemorated on a stamp which was issued by the Royal Mail on 25 March 2014 in a set of stamps about "Remarkable Lives".
 In 2018, a campaign was launched to have Noor represented on the next version of the £50 note.